syncfusion/xamarin-demos/README.md

 If you download the samples using the "Download ZIP" option then please follow the instructions below

+**Notes:**

+* Before you unzip the archive, right-click it, select Properties, and then select Unblock.
+* Be sure to unzip the entire archive, and not just individual samples.
+The samples all depend on the SharedContent folder in the archive.

 **To use the Syncfusion Xamarin samples, Syncfusion license key should be registered in samples.
 Refer [this](https://www.syncfusion.com/kb/9002) link for more information.**